caltechlibrary/pubarchiver/README.md

 ### _Basic usage_

 The simplest use of `microarchiver` involves running it without any arguments.
-This will make it will contact [microPublication.org](http://micropublication.org) to get a list of current articles, and create an archive of all the articles in a subdirectory of the current directory.
+It will contact [microPublication.org](http://micropublication.org) to get a list of current articles, and create an archive of all the articles in a subdirectory of the current directory.

 ```bash
 microarchiver